-In compliance with the Americans with Disabilities Act, the City of Jersey Village will provide for reasonable accommodations for persons attending City Council meetings.
-Request for accommodations must be made to the City Secretary by calling 713 466-2102 forty-eight (48) hours prior to the meetings.
-Agendas are posted on the Internet Website at www.jerseyvillagetx.com
+Anericans with Disabilities Act, the City of Jersey Village will provide for reasonable accommodations receight 46 hours prior to the meetings.
+Agendas are posted on the Internet Website at www.jerseyvillagetx.com the wing City Souncil meetings.
+Request for accommodations must be made to the City Secretary by calling 713 466-

-"Pursuant to Section 30.06, Penal Code (trespass by license holder with a concealed handgun), a person licensed under Subchapter H, Chapter 411, Government Code (handgun licensing law), may not enter this property with a concealed handgun."
+"Pursuanting Seguration 30.06, Penal Code (trespass by license holder with a concealed handgun), a person licensed under Subchapter H, Chapter 411, Government Code (handgun licensing law), may not enter this property with a concealed handgun."